Lufthansa Flight 649: Hijacking

 Flight 649 was a scheduled Lufthansa service on the Tokyo-Hong Kong-Bangkok-Delhi-Athens-Frankfurt route, which was operated once a week, leaving Tokyo-Haneda Airport on Monday afternoons and arriving at Frankfurt Airport the next morning.
 On Tuesday, 22 February 1972, the Boeing 747-200 serving the flight (registered D-ABYD) was hijacked by five men who were armed with guns and explosives.
 The initial assault happened at around 1:00 a.m., half an hour after the aircraft with 172 other passengers and 15 crew members had departed Delhi-Palam Airport in Delhi bound for Ellinikon International Airport in Athens.

-It was later determined that the perpetrators, who identified themselves as Organisation for Resisting Zionist Persecution were commandeered by the Popular Front for the Liberation of Palestine (PFLP) and had boarded the flight at different airports, one at Hong Kong-Kai Tak, two at Bangkok-Don Muang, and two at Delhi-Palam.
+The hijackers identified themselves as part of a previously-unknown group, the Organisation for Resisting Zionist Persecution.
+Subsequent reports claimed that they were in fact acting as members of the Popular Front for the Liberation of Palestine (PFLP).
+They had reportedly boarded the flight at different airports: one at Hong Kong-Kai Tak, two at Bangkok-Don Muang, and two at Delhi-Palam.

 Initially, the pilot was ordered to land the 747 at an unprepared airstrip in the Arabian Desert.
 Once the hijackers learned that the Lufthansa crew considered such a manoeuvre to be too dangerous, they agreed on heading to Aden International Airport instead, in what was then South Yemen.
 Once having landed there, all women and children among the passengers were released, as well as one female flight attendant.

 A few hours after the hijacking had commenced, a note was received at the Lufthansa headquarters in Cologne: the aircraft would be blown up by 9:00 a.m. on the following day if a ransom of US$5 million had not been paid by then.
 The handing-over was to take place near Beirut, according to the detailed instructions on the note.
 The West German government (at the time, Lufthansa was a state-owned company) decided to fully comply with the demands, without any bargaining.

 On 23 February, once the hijackers had been informed that the ransom had indeed been paid, the male passengers (among them Joseph Kennedy, the then 19-year-old son of Robert F. Kennedy) were allowed to leave the hijacked aircraft and board the Boeing 707 Lufthansa had flown to Aden to pick them up with, but this aircraft also had to stay on the ground for another three hours.
 The remaining 14 Lufthansa crew members remained as hostages inside the jumbo jet, and were eventually released in the evening.

 Though it was planned to keep the exact amount of money secret in order to not attract copycats, the sum was disclosed to the public on 25 February by Georg Leber, then Federal Minister for Transport.
 According to a spokesman of the International Air Transport Association (IATA), at that time this marked the biggest ransom ever paid for an aircraft.